AriDwtr/AriDwtr/README.md

 ### Hi there, ARI DWIANTORO 👋

-## I'm a Junior Programmer, Developer, and Teacher!!
+## I'm a Senior Programmer, Developer, and Teacher!!

 - 🔭 I always learn new things about the world of website and mobile programming
 - 🌱 I learned to use youtube tutorials and forums